-Mary Angela Bridgeman is my paternal great grandmother and I have been searching for her for the last 3 years.
-This is the second time a great grandmother has eluded me; it took me 2 years to find my maternal great grandmother and the joy at finding her final resting place spurred me onto finding Mary Angela.
+I spent 3 years searching for Angie.
+This is the second time a great grandmother has eluded me; it took me 2 years to find my maternal great grandmother and the joy at finding her final resting place spurred me on to find Mary Angela.

 Mary Angela was born in 82 Summerhill, Dublin on the 9th November 1870 to a Joseph Bridgeman who was originally from Roberstown, Shanagolden, Co Limerick and Margaret Bridgeman, née Kirwan, who was the daughter of the well-known sculptor Michael Kirwan.
 Her baptism took place in St Mary’s Pro Cathedral on the 14th November 1870